Twilio Pay Connectors: How to Connect Any Payment Provider to Twilio

 IVR Payment Lines

 Automated phone systems that collect payments without human involvement.
-Utility bills, insurance premiums, account top-ups — the caller follows prompts and pays via keypad.
+Utility bills, insurance premiums, account top-ups: the caller follows prompts and pays via keypad.
 High volume, low cost.

 AI Voice Agents

-AI agents from platforms like PolyAI handle conversations autonomously.
+AI agents handle conversations autonomously.
 When the caller is ready to pay, the agent triggers Shuttle's payment flow via the Twilio `<Pay>` verb.
-Card capture happens securely.
-The AI never processes card data.
+Card capture happens securely and the AI never processes card data.
+This is how platforms add payments to autonomous voice agents without taking on card-handling risk.
 See how AI voice agents take PCI-compliant payments.

 BPOs and Outsourced Call Centres

 BPOs serving multiple clients need each client's transactions routed to that client's own payment gateway.
-Shuttle's multi-merchant, multi-PSP architecture handles this natively — one Twilio integration, unlimited gateway configurations.
+Shuttle's multi-merchant, multi-PSP architecture handles this natively: one Twilio integration, unlimited gateway configurations.

 FAQ

 How many payment gateways does Twilio support?
 Twilio's built-in connectors support a limited number.
-Shuttle's connector supports 16+ gateways through a single integration, including Stripe, Adyen, Worldpay, Checkout.com, and more.
+Shuttle's connector supports 30+ gateways through a single integration, including Stripe, Adyen, Worldpay, Checkout.com, and more.

 How much does it cost?
 Shuttle's Twilio Pay Connector is $0.20 per transaction with no setup fees, no monthly minimums, and no hidden costs.